-During the financial year ended 31 December 2013, available-for-sale financial assets with a carrying amount of AED 151 million (2012: AED 821 million) were transferred from Level 1 to Level 2 because quoted prices in the market for such debt securities were no longer regularly available.
-In order to determine the fair value of such debt securities, management used valuation techniques in which all significant inputs were based on observable market data.
-Also, during 2013, there have been transfers from Level 2 to Level 1 amounting to AED 80 million (2012: AED 175 million) because either the market has become active for such investments or quoted prices for such investments in the market have become available.
+During the financial year ended 31 December 2014, available-for-sale financial assets with a carrying amount of AED Nil (2013: AED 151 million) were transferred from Level 1 to Level 2 because quoted prices in the market for such debt securities were no longer regularly available.
+In order to determine the fair value of such debt securities, management used a valuation technique in which all significant inputs were based on observable market data.
+There have been transfers from Level 2 to Level 1 amounting to AED Nil (2013: AED 80 million) during the year 2014.